Softnet-Free/softnet-ms/docs/multi/sections/msite.md

 ## 4.2.
 Creating a multi-service site

-To install several IP cameras, we need to create a multi-service site.
-The devices will be presented on the site as a list of services.
+To set up several IP cameras, we need to create a multi-service site.
+The devices will be represented on the site as a list of services.
 Clicking the “new site” button takes us to the “New Site” page:

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.2_1.png %})

-We leave the "description" field empty and click "Create".
-This creates a site and takes us to the SITE CONFIGURATION page:
+We can leave the "description" field empty and click "Create", which creates a site and takes us to the SITE CONFIGURATION page:

 ![]({{ site.baseurl }}{% link assets/images/image_mdp.2_2.png %})